alysivji/talks/_proposals/topics/everyday-design-patterns--facade-pattern.md

 ## Notes

-I have given at a local User Group (Chicago Python) and will be presenting at PyTennessee in March.
+I have given this talk at a local User Group (Chicago Python) and will be presenting at PyTennessee in March.
 The audience appreciated the use of a real-world code example to help solidify abstract Software Design concepts.

 On top of being a regular speaker in the Chicago tech community, I have also spoken at PyCon Balkan, PyOhio, and led a 3-hour tutorial at PyCon US.
 A selection of previous talks can be viewed at https://bit.ly/siv-talks-playlist